PaddlePaddle/PaddleClas/docs/en/whl_en.md

 paddleclas -h
 ```

-### 4.2 Prediction using pre-trained model provide by PaddleClas
+### 4.2 Prediction using inference model provide by PaddleClas
-You can use the pre-trained model provided by PaddleClas to predict, and only need to specify `model_name`.
+You can use the inference model provided by PaddleClas to predict, and only need to specify `model_name`.
 In this case, PaddleClas will automatically download files of specified model and save them in the directory `~/.paddleclas/`.

 * Python
 ```python